Eviction Prevention

 Western New York Law Center

-Tenants who have received eviction notices or who are scheduled for an eviction in court may apply for legal services by WNY-EPP Hotline at (844) 230-7376 or by applying for assistance online at:
+If you have received an eviction notice or have a court date for eviction, you can get legal help by calling the WNY-EPP Hotline at (844) 230-7376 or applying for assistance online.

 Important Information Regarding Evictions